GateNLP/gateplugin-Python/docs/index.md

 Parameters that have to get set when the processing resource is created:
 * `pythonProgram` (ResourceReference, default: empty): this specifies the Python program to run.
-Since this is a ResourceReference, the selection dialog can be used to select a file from file storage, a plugin resource or any other known URL.
-If something is specified that is not a local file, it is copied to the working directory and that copy is used.
+Since this is a ResourceReference, the selection dialog can be used to select a file from file storage, or a plugin resource.
-* `pythonProgramPath` (String, default: empty): if this is specified it takes precedence over the `pythonProgram` parameter.
-  This can be used to specify an absolute or relative local file path.
-If the path is relative it is resolved against the working directory.
-* `workingDirUrl` (URL, default: empty): this can be used to specify a working directory.
-The working directory is used as the current directory when running the Python process and is also used for creating a copy of the python program, if the python program is not on the local file system.
-If this is left empty, the current directory of the running Java process is used.

-If neither `pythonProgram` nor `pythonProgramPath` is specified, a file with the name `tmpfile.py` is created in the working directory and initialized with an initial code template.
+  If a plugin resource is used, or the file selected file is read-only, the editor is disabled.
-If a file path is specified that does not exist, it is created and initialized with the initial code template.
+  Only file or creole/jar URLs are allowed.
+If a file URL is specified for a file that does not exist, it is created and filled with a python code template.

+If file URL is specified and the file is writable, the file can be changed and edited within GATE by double clicking on the processing resource.
+See [PythonFileEditor]

 ### PythonPr Runtime Parameters